sandrock/SrkToolkit/README.md

 Signed code
 --------------------

 All assemblies are signed.
-The real key is not in source control; I keep it to ensure my builds are only made by myself ([yes, I know that not 100% true][1]).
+The real key is not in source control; I keep it to ensure my builds are only made by myself ([yes, I know that is not 100% true][1]).

 The latest build can be found here: https://www.nuget.org/packages?q=Tags%3A%22srktoolkit%22